 It’s time to build up those rankings.
 Crafting a robust search engine optimization strategy includes keyword research, content creation, and site optimization.
 How do you know if any of it is actually working, though?
 Let us introduce you to Google Search Console.

 Leave it to the most popular search engine to create something to help you know if you’re doing right by their algorithm.
 Google Search Console (GSC) is a free tool created by search giant Google to analyze the success of your website performance.
 In it are several tools and reports to shed light on how you’re doing.
-We review how you can use this platform to amp up your SEO performance below.
+We will review how to use Google Search Console to Improve SEO.

 Beginning with keywords, review which keywords are bringing traffic to your site.
 Do they match the keywords you’ve identified during your keyword research?
 Take note of this to make sure you continue to see success in the future as well as to help craft your content strategy.